saintmalik/blog.saintmalik.me/blog/2022-02-21-documentation-gateway-open-source.md

   <img src="https://saintmalikme.mo.cloudinary.net/bgimg/github-topic-pages-documentation.jpg" alt="github-topic-pages-documentation"/>
 </picture>

-Here you will be able to explore a lot of topic based projects, there is also a "Documentation" Topic which contains a lot of documentation projects.
+Here you will be able to explore a lot of topic based projects.

+There is also a **"Documentation"** Topic which contains a lot of documentation projects.

 Once you’ve found a project, you’ll want to keep in mind some basic contribution etiquette as you get started, let's move to that.